 HISTORY OF MEMORIAL DAY: WHICH WAR?

 Memorial Day was not universally recognized as a shared American Holiday until after World War I. But that’s not how it started in the United States.
-Here’s the background.
+When did it begin?

 In 1868, by the proclamation of General John A. Logan of the Grand Army of the Republic (Union), these decoration services were unified on May 30 as Decoration Day.
 5,000 mourners met at Arlington National Cemetery to place flowers and ribbons on the graves of 20,000 Union and Confederate soldiers.
 Union veteran Generals and future Presidents James Garfield and Ulysses S. Grant were in attendance.